litchipi/blog/posts/nix/attempt_nixos_secrets.md

 So the workflow is the following:
 - When installing a new NixOS system, you copy the private key used to encrypt all secrets to `/etc/secrets_key`
 - You secure the private key by changing the owner to `root:root` and the permissions to read only (400)
-- When booting the system, a systemd service will iterate through the encrypted secrets required for the system to work
+- When booting the system, a process will iterate over the encrypted secrets required for the system to work
 - Each secret is decrypted (using `rage`), the output is stored in a file (in the `/run/nixos-secrets` directory)
 - Each secret is secured with its own owner, group and read/write permissions.